Genea Oxford Fertility Closure FAQs

 4. I’ve just started treatment, what do I do?

 We have many patients who may be concerned as a result of this decision, but we want to reassure you that our commitment to excellent care continues to be paramount.
 The Genea Oxford Fertility team will contact all patients who have scheduled appointments or procedures in coming days.
 We will work with you to ensure that our ongoing patient care is of the high quality you expect from us.
 In addition, Dr Pete Benny will continue to provide fertility consultations and oversight through Oxford Women’s Health into the future.
-We will also continue to share information through email, the website and Facebook.

 6. How does the transfer of eggs, sperm and embryos happen?

 If you have eggs, sperm or embryos stored with Genea Oxford Fertility, we have already sent you our Release of Frozen Samples and Release of Medical Records forms for you to complete and email back to us.
 If you have not received them, please let us know and we can resend them.
 Please read them carefully and do not hesitate to contact us if you have any questions.
 (Note: the Medical Records sent with your eggs, sperm or embryos relate ONLY to the treatment cycles that created them).